CaptainSly/PaperFX/technical_documents/ScriptingTutorial.md

 # Putting Pen to Paper - A Shitty Half Assed Scripting Tutorial

-PaperFX Uses Lua as it's scripting engine, the Scripting Todo List.txt holds all of the Globals that are introduced with the engine.
+PaperFX Uses LuaJ as it's scripting engine, the Scripting Todo List.txt holds all of the Globals that are introduced with the engine.
 Here is how to use each new added feature along with how to create scripts that work with PaperFX.

 # The Main Script Template